 Vermont's History Day is part of the National History Day network.
-Vermont History Day 2014 will take place on Saturday, April 5, 2014 at Spaulding High School in Barre.
+Vermont History Day 2014 took place on Saturday, April 5, 2014 at Spaulding High School in Barre.
 Students who place first or second with a superior or excellent rating at the state competition are eligible to proceed to the National History Day finals on June 15-19, 2014 at the University of Maryland, College Park, near Washington DC.

 What is the schedule for Vermont History Day 2014?